 Acupressure is an ancient Chinese form of therapy where pressure is applied to the body in order to increase blood circulation and relieve pain.
 This unique form of massage can relax muscles and compress nerve fibers that cause pain.
 If you are interested in experimenting with this form of therapy, you can either find a professional acupressure therapist or simply go to the bookstore and find a book that will tell you how to try the techniques at home by yourself or by a partner.

-Those suffering from knee pain may find relief from visiting an acupuncture specialist.
-During acupuncture hair-thin needles are inserted into various parts of the body and are stimulated to alleviate pain in many forms including but not limited to nausea, dental pain, muscle pain, menstrual cramps, and pain from osteoarthritis.
+During acupuncture, hair-thin needles are inserted into various parts of the body and are stimulated to alleviate pain in many forms including but not limited to nausea, dental pain, muscle pain, menstrual cramps, and pain from osteoarthritis.
 This 3000-year-old Chinese art gained credibility in the western world in 1997 when the National Institutes of Health declared it to be effective for some ailments.

 The Chinese believed that by balancing the positive and negative energy in the body, pain relief can be achieved.
 They found acupuncture to be an effective resource to achieve that balance.
 Other modern-day doctors believe that acupuncture stimulates pressure points thus releasing relaxing endorphins.
 Whatever the case may be, acupuncture provides relief to many people suffering from pain.